Sorabagu/Bat/README.md

 ## 📝 Educational Purpose

 This software is primarily an educational project designed to:
-- Learn how to build complex graphical user interfaces.
 - Explore Windows batch scripting and command automation.
-- Experiment with modern UI designs inspired by hacker aesthetics.

 Bat is **completely free** and open to feedback and suggestions.